Guides

 • You know whether the pack should be prompt_eval or native.

-1. Start from the current minimum shape
+2. Edit the current minimum shape

 This is the smallest honest starting point based on the current bundle parser and tests: